MSRConnections/Azure-training-course/Day 2/3. Windows HPC Server 2012 Cluster/1. windows-hpc-install/README.md

 ## Upload the HPC Pack Management Certificate ##

-We need a Windows Azure management certificate to authenticate the HPC cluster head node to Windows Azure so it can provision compute nodes.
+We need a Microsoft Azure management certificate to authenticate the HPC cluster head node to Microsoft Azure so it can provision compute nodes.
 The Default Microsoft HPC Azure Management certificate is generated automatically on the head node when HPC Pack is installed.
-This certificate is self-signed and unique to your installation of HPC Pack, so all we need to do is upload the certificate to the Windows Azure Management Portal.
+This certificate is self-signed and unique to your installation of HPC Pack, so all we need to do is upload the certificate to the Microsoft Azure Management Portal.

 1. Navigate to **C:\Program Files\Microsoft HPC Pack 2012\Bin** and locate the **hpccert** file.